hleggate/xoopic_utils/README.md

 # Images
 sudo docker images
 sudo docker image rm <name>

 # Containers
 sudo docker ps -a
 sudo docker rm <name>

+# Drastic!
+sudo docker system prune -a

 # Running Xoopic
+You will need the input file in the directory you are running from.
+A sample can be found in test_input